Note: this was first published on 2/10/17 but I have revised this many times, most recently on 12/2/19

 for advice on choosing the proper remedy.
 These remedies are widely available at heath food stores.

-One treatment NOT to try is Tamiflu.
-This is a very toxic and dangerous drug with many side effects and minimal benefits at best.
+As mentioned previously, one treatment NOT to try is Tamiflu.
+This is a toxic and dangerous drug with many side effects and minimal benefits at best.
 See

 Another treatment to minimize is drugs to reduce fever, such as aspirin, Tylenol and ibuprofen (Motrin/Advil).
 Fever is how our bodies fight infection; when we have a fever our immune system functions better and microbes do not survive as well.
 Thus, lowering fever sabotages our immune system and prolongs illness.
 Indeed, it is thought that one of the reasons people who saw homeopaths in the 1918 flu pandemic had such dramatically better survival than those treated by allopaths is that allopaths recommended aspirin whereas homeopaths did not.

 Many people worry that fever can cause brain damage or other organ damage.
-This will not happen unless one’s fever exceeds 105, and that almost never happens.
+This will not happen unless one’s fever exceeds 105 and that almost never happens (though there is some evidence that a prolonged fever of 104 may be hazardous).

 The one instance where you can make a case for fever-reducers is if one is absolutely miserable, in which case you may want to take something to reduce your suffering.
 That is OK as long as you realize that while you will suffer less, you will likely suffer longer.